awsdocs/amazon-emr-management-guide/doc_source/emr-automatic-scaling.md

 aws emr add-instance-groups --cluster-id j-1EKZ3TYEVF1S2 --instance-groups file://your/path/to/instancegroupconfig.json
 ```

-### Applying an Automatic Scaling Policy to an Existing Instance Group or Modifying an Applied Policy<a name="emr-autoscale-cli-modifyinstancegroup"></a>
+### Applying an automatic scaling policy to an existing instance group or modifying an applied policy<a name="emr-autoscale-cli-modifyinstancegroup"></a>

 Use the `aws emr put-auto-scaling-policy` command to apply an automatic scaling policy to an existing instance group\.
 The instance group must be part of a cluster that uses the automatic scaling IAM role\.
 The following example uses a reference to a JSON file, `autoscaleconfig.json`, that specifies the automatic scaling policy configuration\.